hdShang/arxiv-daily/docs/cs-CV/2025-05-30/papers/250524182v1-seeing-is-not-reasoning-mvpbench-for-graph-based-evaluation-of-multi.md

 ---
 layout: default
-title: Seeing is Not Reasoning: MVPBench for Graph-based Evaluation of Multi-path Visual Physical CoT
+title: "Seeing is Not Reasoning: MVPBench for Graph-based Evaluation of Multi-path Visual Physical CoT"
 ---

 # Seeing is Not Reasoning: MVPBench for Graph-based Evaluation of Multi-path Visual Physical CoT